TERREMEMBER/znbase/docs/content/v2.0/secure/authorization/ysql-grant-permissions.md

 ## 1. Create role hierarchy

 Connect to the cluster using a superuser role.
-Read more about [enabling authentication and connecting using a superuser role](../../authentication/ysql-authentication/) in YugabyteDB clusters for YSQL.
-For this tutorial, we are using the default `yugabyte` user and connect to the cluster using `ysqlsh` as follows:
+Read more about [enabling authentication and connecting using a superuser role](../../authentication/ysql-authentication/) in ZNbaseDB clusters for YSQL.
+For this tutorial, we are using the default `ZNbase` user and connect to the cluster using `ysqlsh` as follows:

 ```sh
 $ ysqlsh